EmilStenstrom/friendlybit/posts/2007-05-28-min-width-and-max-width-template.md

 This assumes that you have a div with id wrapper around all your content.

 The above works perfectly in both Firefox, IE7, Opera, and Safari.
-But (as usual) there&#8217;s one culprit: IE6.
-To solve this I&#8217;m going to use the fact that IE allows for javascript execution inside CSS files.
+But (as usual) there's one culprit: IE6.
+To solve this I'm going to use the fact that IE allows for javascript execution inside CSS files.
 Have a look at the code below:

 ```css
 #wrapper {